 We approach the mountain following the wide trails of the Khumbu Valley, famous for its fascinating villages and hospitable inhabitants.

 An excellent first expedition objective, this ascent will satisfy your desire to experience Himalayan climbing.
+Non-climbing friends and family can also join the Khumbu Trek that travels alongside the climbing team.

 Our many years of Himalayan experience allows us to introduce you to the best food, accommodation, destinations and experiences that are available on this expedition.